Analysis | Trump’s own lawyers keep undermining his voter fraud claims

 In fact, despite Trump’s claims of massive fraud and other nefarious occurrences, his lawyers have repeatedly acknowledged that there is no evidence of such things or said they weren’t making the same allegations Trump is.

-They have also undermined Trump’s claims when it comes to whether observers were allowed to witness vote-counting, so-called “glitches” in voting machines and the idea that dead people voted.
+They have also undermined Trump’s claims when it comes to whether observers were allowed to witness vote-counting, so-called glitches in voting machines and the idea that dead people voted.

 Below is a comparison between what Trump has said and what his lawyers have said about the same subjects.